Skip to main content

 Example:

-packmind-cli skills add ./my-skill
+packmind-cli playbook add ./my-skill

 This uploads the skill to your Packmind organization, making it available for distribution to repositories.
 When uploading a skill that already exists, Packmind automatically compares the content: